Customer Service Training - In-House Course

 About the Course

-Customer service training is a recognition of the fact that customers respond both intellectually and emotionally to the people in your organisation.
+Customer service training is important because your customers respond emotionally to the people in your organisation.

-If the customer’s emotional response is positive, then that is good for business.
+If the emotional response of the customer to your representative is positive, then that is good news for your organisation.

-If the customer’s emotional response is negative, then that is bad news for your organisation.
+If the customer’s emotional response is negative, then that is bad for your organisation.

-The purpose of this training day is to help your teams to improve the way they create positive emotions in the minds of your customers.
+The purpose of this training is to help your teams to improve the way they communicate with your customers so that they leave only lasting positive impressions.

 The customer service experience workshop consists of: